Security

 , pointing to a MIME-formatted file.

-A sample file (make sure there's an empty line at the end):
+A sample file (make sure there are 2 empty lines at the end):